alkhe/fluxette/README.md

 Why fluxette?
 (We used to have a list of buzzwords here.)

 "fluxette" means "little flux".
 That's exactly what it is, coming in at ~3 kB, minified and gzipped.
 As much as it is a library, it is also a concept, combining the advantages of orthogonal code with the robust design of Facebook Flux.
 Through only simple rules, it allows the creation and exploitation of very advanced design patterns.
 It relies only on the basic convention that your stores are pure functions in the form of `(State, Action) => State` (see [The Law of Functional Flux](#the-law-of-functional-flux)).
-As a result, its dispatcher exists as [one very beautiful line](https://github.com/edge/fluxette/blob/master/src/flux.js#L6). fluxette provides facilities for elements of Functional Flux that will cover 99% of your use cases, but you can always defer to writing a custom function if the need arises.
+As a result, its dispatcher exists as [one very beautiful line](https://github.com/edge/fluxette/blob/master/src/flux.js#L6). fluxette provides facilities for elements of Functional Flux that will cover most of your use cases, but it is always possible to defer to writing a custom function if the need arises.
 This also makes migrating from other implementations in the family of functional Flux very easy (e.g. copy-paste from redux).

 fluxette removes many of the headaches that you may have had with React and other flux implementations, such as Store dependencies (`waitFor`), superfluous `setState`s ("did the state really change?" and "I'm not done dispatching yet!"), listening to finer and coarser-grained updates, [`Uncaught Error: Invariant Violation: Dispatch.dispatch(...)`](http://i.imgur.com/YnI9TIJ.jpg), and more.
 With just a top-level wrapper and a React class decorator, integrating Flux into your components no longer requires complicated mixins or lots of boilerplate.